manishrjain/gocrud/README.md

 `_delete_` | Marks a particular entity as deleted.

 ## Contact
-Feel free to [contact me](https://twitter.com/manishrjain) at my Twitter handle **@manishrjain** for any discussions related to this library.
+Feel free to [contact me](https://twitter.com/manishrjain) at my Twitter handle **@manishrjain** for any discussions related to this framework.
 Also, feel free to send pull requests, they're welcome!